Little Bird

 bloody whiskers white.

-The cat looked up at me, proud, mouth red, then trotted off like he’d paid rent.
-Bird lay there leaking, tiny ribs heaving once, twice, nothing.
-Sun baked the mess into the sidewalk.
+the cat looked up at me, proud, mouth red, then trotted off like he’d paid rent. the bird lay there leaking, tiny ribs going once, twice, then nothing, while the sun baked the mess down into the concrete.

-I just keep bleeding slow, waiting for the limp part.
+I just keep bleeding slow, waiting on the limp part.